 - Garonne river near Marmande in Southern France which is a very interesting site representative of mediumwidth rivers (about 150 m) with a strong height dynamic and a challenging water topography.
 This site is also of interest because of the multiple crossovers of 2 Sentinel-3A ground tracks along a 15 km-long segment in addition to a Sentinel-6 crossover and the fact that Sentinel-6-MF is quite parallel to the river over about 15 km.
-This river mostly has an orientation South-East → North-West - Canal du Midi near Trèbes in the South of France which is an ideal case for Sentinel-3 measurements.
+This river mostly has an orientation South-East → North-West - Canal du Midi near Trèbes and Pompignan in the South of France which is an ideal case for Sentinel-3 measurements.
 This site is a thin, flat and controlled canal crossed by a Sentinel-3A track perpendicular.
 With these conditions, we will be able to measure the performance of the Radar altimeter and potentially get an uncertainty driven by the instrument uncertainty.
 This site has been also selected because a bridge is located just below the Sentinel-3 ground track, which facilitates the installation of an in-situ sensor. - Rhine river in France near Strasbourg and in several places in Germany: it is a large river with a strong hydraulic control, which leads to a succession of flat-water surface segments with a very small slope, separated by jumps of different altitudes.
 Jumps can reach a height of several metres.
 This river is mainly oriented South → North. - Po river in Italy: selected for its East-West geometry allowing multiple high-angle crossings, with Sentinel-3 tracks.
 The main river width ranges from 200 m to nearly 500 m.
-In light of its geometrical characteristics and the amount of available hydrological observations, the Po River represents an ideal test case for the validation of altimetry satellite missions. - Tiber river in Italy: selected for its North-South geometry and its width of the order of 50-80 m only. - Maroni river in French Guiana, which is interesting to open the St3TART project outside European borders to federate communities around the FRM provision over inland water, and to cover a tropical situation which is very different from the mid-latitude situations encountered in Europe.
+In light of its geometrical characteristics and the amount of available hydrological observations, the Po River represents an ideal test case for the validation of altimetry satellite missions. - Tiber river in Italy: selected for its North-South geometry and its width of the order of 50-80 m only.

 Concerning lakes and reservoirs, super sites are important to measure geoid errors over big lakes, to account for the actual differences between the altimeter measurement performed in the middle of the lakes and that obtained from the sensors at the lake shore and the roughness impacts.
 The work performed in TD-1 showed that surface roughness can have a strong impact on the altimeter signal.
 As surface roughness over lakes is mainly due to the wind stress, a wind speed measurement must be provided.
 This wind sensor might not be enough as the wind generates local stress effects on the water surfaces that are highly dependent on the surrounding topography and wind intensity.
-To perform an actual measurement of the surface roughness during the satellite overflight, an automatic vehicle (UAV) could/should be deployed but this sensor device is not available at the time of writing.
+To perform an actual measurement of the surface roughness during the satellite overflight, an automatic vehicle (UAV) could be deployed.
 For lakes, we propose to rely more systematically on existing in-situ networks.
-Indeed, it has been shown in TD-1 [RD6] that several existing in-situ sensor networks over lakes allow easy access to their near real-time measurements, and are well maintained and of good quality, notably in Switzerland, Norway, USA and Denmark (among many other places).
+Indeed, it has been shown in [RD7] that several existing in-situ sensor networks over lakes allow easy access to their near real-time measurements, and are well maintained and of good quality, notably in Switzerland, Norway, USA and Denmark (among many other places).
 We therefore propose to use such existing networks and to perform periodic campaigns for regular calibrations with moving sensors such as drone-embedded LiDAR or towed GNSS carpet in order to improve the knowledge of the local geoid and to check the calibration of existing in-situ sensors.
 The roughness impact must be monitored through wind speed measurements that must be collected around lakes.